marijnh/Eloquent-JavaScript/05_higher_order.md

 this to find the largest script by repeatedly comparing two scripts and returning the larger one.

-The Han script has over 89 thousand characters assigned to it in the Unicode standard, making it by far the biggest writing system in the data set.
+The Han script has over 89,000 characters assigned to it in the Unicode standard, making it by far the biggest writing system in the data set.
 Han is a script (sometimes) used for Chinese, Japanese, and Korean text.
 Those languages share a lot of characters, though they tend to write them differently.
-The (US based) Unicode Consortium decided to treat them as a single writing system in order to save character codes.
-This is called "Han unification" and still makes some people very angry.
+The (US-based) Unicode Consortium decided to treat them as a single writing system in order to save character codes.
+This is called _Han unification_ and still makes some people very angry.

 ## Composability